Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

         Olympus:
           enabled: false                  # Don't enable DCS Olympus on your instance2
 ```
+> ⚠️ **Attention!**<br>
+> You need to forward the server.port and the client.port from your router to the PC running DCS and DCS Olympus.

 ### Write your own Extension!
 Do you use something alongside with DCS that isn't supported yet?
 Are you someone that does not fear some lines of